inga-divra/nextstore/README.md

 ## 📌 Project Overview

-**Prostore** is a full-stack educational e-commerce project built to deepen my practical understanding of modern web development using **Next.js and React**.
+**Prostore** is a full-stack educational e-commerce project created to deepen my practical understanding of modern web development using **Next.js** and **React**.

-The main goal of this project is not only to build a working online store, but to **practice real-world full-stack architecture**, learn how different technologies interact together, and develop production-ready skills that can be demonstrated in a portfolio and academic coursework.
+The primary goal of this project is not only to build a functional online store, but also to **practice real-world full-stack architecture**, understand how different technologies work together, and develop production-ready skills suitable for a professional portfolio and academic evaluation.

-This project is developed step by step with a strong focus on understanding concepts, not copying solutions.
+The project is developed step by step with a strong emphasis on **understanding concepts rather than copying solutions**.

 ---

 ## 🎯 Project Goals

 - Build a real-world full-stack web application from scratch
-- Strengthen my skills in **React, Next.js, and TypeScript**
+- Strengthen practical skills in **React, Next.js, and TypeScript**
-- Learn how to design scalable frontend and backend architecture
+- Learn to design scalable and maintainable frontend and backend architectures
 - Practice clean code, reusable components, and modern UI patterns
-- Gain experience with authentication, databases, payments, and deployment
+- Gain hands-on experience with authentication, databases, payments, and deployment
-- Prepare a solid project suitable for **university evaluation and job applications**
+- Create a solid project suitable for **university coursework and job applications**

 ---